kitgamr-alt-alt/Blockly_CPP_attempted_compile/README.md

 ## Added features ##
 1. Test buttons and examples
 - An example using the functions added by Team 17 and the functions in the existing Blockly C++ was added.
-- Press the button shown in tests 1 through 13 to show an example.
+- Press the button and you'll see an example where you can try out the features written there.
 - You can check the tooltip to see what examples the number contains.

 2. New blocks
 - Class
 - Queue